 The College has the ability to text students.
-Students are asked to provide cell phone information in order to provide important notifications.
+Students are asked to provide cell phone information in order to receive important notifications regarding school cancellations, individual course cancellations, important registration information, and College emergency messages.
 It is important to keep cell numbers and carriers current.
-Changes may be made in the Student Portal.
+Students may sign up to receive text messages in the KV Portal > Technology tab.